-Recently I’ve started learning the guitar, and knitting.
-I’m not very good at either of them but feeling like I’m making progress and enjoying the trip.
+I started learning the guitar, and knitting.
+I’m not very good at either of them but feeling like I’m making progress and enjoying the experience of learning a new skill.
 Learning is for life – just because we leave school at 16 or 18 doesn’t mean we are ever too old to learn new things, and finding a hobby that you enjoy, that challenges you or that teaches you new skills is a great way of getting out of a rut.

 As a trained coach myself, I should have known that coaching would be a great tool to help me deal with some of the things that had put me in a rut.
 After all, coaching works on the premise that you have everything you need to be happy and successful in life; it’s just buried beneath the “stuff” that overwhelms us.
 I was honoured to be offered free coaching sessions with motivational therapist Nicola Menage and business coach Allan Smith.
 Both coaches had a very different style of coaching and while I found it challenging and in some ways painful to confront some of the stuff that was going on, I came a way with a lot from both sessions – including knowing I need to overcome some limiting beliefs and with some fresh ideas about what I wanted from a career/job and how to start getting those things.
 One of the things Allan suggested was to come up with my ideal “job” (I’ve put it in quotes because of course it might not be a job in the conventional sense!) and write it down.
 The act of writing down exactly what I am looking for will open my mind to new possibilities and with any luck, exactly the right one will present itself.
 It’s an interesting exercise, one I’m still working on, and one that I’d recommend anyone tries.